basavarajlp/design-pattern/README.md

 ## Dependency Inversion
 No two concrete class should directly depend on each other as it results in tight coupling.
 It should be loosely coupled with the help of interfaces and abstract classes.
 This will result in easier extensibility of the codebase.

+# Design Patterns
+Design Patterns are the well established solutions that can be used for the commonly occuring problems to make the codebase readable, extensible and maintainable.